wasksofts/omnipay-mpesa/README.md

         return json_encode($result);
     //you can save json_data on database

+ ## c2b simulation
+ We are implementing c2b  we will update soon

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements omnipay-lipa-na-mpesa support for Omnipay.